OpenEnergyPlatform/academy/docs/courses/09_peer_review.md

 ## How do you review open data?

+:oep-icon-code: [Tutorial on Open Peer Review] (link to tutorial once its published) This tutorial gives a detailed step by step description of the Open Peer Review Process on the OEP.

 Adapting an open peer review process to open data and its metadata involves a structured approach to ensure the quality and reliability of the information.